hubverse-org/hubDocs/docs/source/user-guide/target-data.md

-The presence of a `1` for the `oracle_value` in the first row and `0` in the subsequent three rows indicates that the observed rate category in Massachusettes on the week of 2022-11-19 was `"low"` while the week of 2022-11-26 was `"moderate"`.
+The presence of a `1` for the `oracle_value` in the first row and `0` in the subsequent three rows indicates that the observed rate category in Massachusettes on the week of 2022-11-19 was `"low"`.
+Similarly, the observed rate category for the week of 2022-11-26 was `"moderate"`.

 ### Output type `cdf`